Prerequisites

 How It Works

-When a player connects to a lobby or enters matchmaking, their game client sends an identity token in thex-player-token header.
+When a player connects to a lobby or enters matchmaking with a client key, their game client sends an identity token in thex-player-token header.
 PlayFlow validates that token against your configured provider, creates or updates a player record, and grants access to the session.
+When your project uses the default none provider, PlayFlow instead trusts the x-player-id header verbatim.

 Configure your auth provider